dave-nicholas/peoplehr-api/readme.md

 # peoplehr-api

-A small library for use with the peoplehr api for use with Node.js
+A small library for use with the peoplehr api.

 ## Installation